Skip to content

 • Routing forms use predefined logic to route invitees to a certain booking page or team member based on their answers on a tailored intake form.

-• Managed events allow admin users to lock settings and templatize event types, then push them out to the whole team.
+• Managed events and Managed workflows allow admin users to lock settings, templatize event types, and automate reminders and follow-ups—then push them out to the whole team.

 • Calendly analytics pull your scheduling data into a customizable dashboard to help optimize scheduling processes.